Keyboard shortcuts

 ui.toolbar

-Layout mode, section visibility, presets, marker opacity slider, delay sliders, tool preview, offsets, and force-inline behavior.
+Frontend selection, layout mode, section visibility, presets, marker opacity slider, delay sliders, tool preview, minimized state, active side pane, offsets, and force-inline behavior.

 ui.help_overlay_style